 - Predictive models aren’t accurate enough: there are difficulties linking different types of data together, potentially resulting in many important risk or resilience factors being missed.

 - Models built in one place may not be effective in others: we need a way to securely analyse data from different places.

 - There is no agreement on how to make sure data are managed safely, fairly and transparently.

-- Combine two new technologies to demonstrate it is possible to analyse data across trusted research environments in different places and preserve individual privacy.
+- Combined two new technologies to demonstrate it is possible to analyse data across trusted research environments in different places and preserve individual privacy.

-- Consult with patients, the public, organisations contributing data and legal/ethics experts to agree the best way to oversee data use, ensuring it’s managed safely and fairly.
+- Consulted with patients, the public, organisations contributing data and legal/ethics experts to agree the best way to oversee data use, ensuring it’s managed safely and fairly.